St Mary's Church, Reigate

 Babette, in the Paris gallery looking very glamorous, circa 1983

-Despite this promising start, it was not love at first sight and in fact our real friendship only started, I'd say, a year or so later when she left for Paris but kept in touch with me by phone, a very expensive past time in the late 70's.
+Despite this promising start, it was not love at first sight and in fact our real friendship only started, I’d say, a year or so later when she left for Paris but kept in touch with me by phone — a very expensive pastime in the late 70’s.
+And the occasional visit; she’d fly over on a whim… she earned far more money than me selling oil paintings in a posh gallery in Paris.

 I recall the first time she came back to see me and her friends in Chiswick.
-I don't think my jaw actually dropped, but when she left for Paris she'd left a tomboy, when she returned she'd turned into a beautiful sophisticated woman....rather more interesting I thought!
+I don’t think my jaw actually dropped, but when she left for Paris she’d left a tomboy; when she returned she’d turned into a beautiful sophisticated woman… rather more interesting I thought!

 Time passed and she moved from Paris and found a boyfriend who was a novice monk (she could be quite persuasive even then) but who was jealous of her “English” as I was referred to in her family, so gradually we lost touch.